MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 - Stress testing
 - Integrating new source code

-Building with `-fsanitize=address` and using your existing test assets, is a highly recommended step in properly testing your software.
-With just a [simple recompile](#Simple-command-line-interface), you can expose difficult to find, errors with **no false positives**.
-This class of errors is not found with [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160) or [/analyze](https://docs.microsoft.com/en-us/cpp/code-quality/code-analysis-for-c-cpp-overview?view=msvc-160).

-## Developer Message

- The Address Sanitizer is a compiler based technology targeting a runtime [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
-This [compiler](#Compiler) and [runtime](#address-sanitizer-runtimes) technology has become the "defacto" industry standard for finding memory safety issues.
-We now offer this technology as a fully supported feature in Visual Studio for the Windows platform.
-If your existing code compiles with our current Windows compiler, then it will compile with the extra flag -fsanitize=address under any level of optimization and all other compatible flags (e.g., /RTC is not compatible, yet).
+The Address Sanitizer is a compiler and runtime runtime [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
+Starting with Visual Studio 2019 16.9 this technology is offered in the Visual C++ compiler toolchain.
+Many projects can enable Address Sanitizer with a project setting, or a single additional compiler switch.
+There are known limitations in certain (!!! link !!!) compilation modes (incremental linking, or the [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160) switch, for example), but otherwise all configurations of x86 and x64 are supported.

+`-fsanitize=address` is a powerful alternative to [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160), and in addition to [/analyze](https://docs.microsoft.com/en-us/cpp/code-quality/code-analysis-for-c-cpp-overview?view=msvc-160) provides compile-time and run-time bug-finding technologies which leverage your existing build systems and existing test assets.

+## Using the Address Sanitizer

+!!!
+We need a picture of the installer option here and mention it's required first !!!

 Microsoft recommends using the Address Sanitizer in these **three standard workflows**:

 - **Developer inner loop**
     - Visual Studio - Command line
-    - Visual Studio - Project system with integrated IDE error reporting support.
+    - Visual Studio - Project system with integrated IDE error reporting support

 - **CI/CD** - continuous integration / continuous development
     - CMake